Hidden Windows 11 24H2 Features

 8. Power Automate Desktop: Automation of Repetitive Tasks

-Among the hidden features of Windows 11 24H2 is the (free) integration of Power Automate Desktop.
-This is Microsoft's Robotic Process Automation (RPA) solution, now available to individual users at no extra cost.
-In simple terms, Power Automate Desktop lets you create automated flows to perform tasks on your PC automatically, like a macro but much more powerful: it can interact with applications, clicks, keyboard inputs, files, databases, websites, etc., without requiring programming knowledge.
-For advanced users, it's like having a "robot" that can save you heavy or repetitive work.
+Power Automate Desktop lets you create automated flows to perform tasks on your PC automatically, like a powerful macro.
+It interacts with applications, clicks, keyboard inputs, files, databases, and websites, all without programming knowledge.
+For advanced users, it's like having a "robot" to handle heavy or repetitive work.

 How to Use It

-Search for "Power Automate" in the Start menu (Windows 11 typically comes pre-installed or you can download it from the Microsoft Store).
-When opened, you'll see an environment for designing flows.
-You can record your actions (e.g., opening an app, typing something, copying results to Excel) using the recording feature: the tool logs clicks and keystrokes to replay later.
-You can also build flows using predefined blocks (examples: "Open web browser", "Click interface", "Read CSV file", "Send email").
-Microsoft provides numerous connectors for common apps, along with logical actions (conditions, loops) to create intelligent sequences.
-A practical example: you could automate daily data retrieval from a web page and save it to Excel — done with just a couple of clicks once the flow is designed, instead of manually each day.
+You can also build flows using predefined blocks like "Open web browser," "Click interface," or "Send email."
+Microsoft provides numerous connectors for common apps, plus logical actions (conditions, loops) to create intelligent sequences.
+For example, automate daily data retrieval from a webpage and save it to Excel with just a couple of clicks once the flow is designed.

 Productive Use Cases